-Marginal cost of GHG emission Water use Land use Nr Emissions Poverty NCDs Chronic & Hidden Hunger Conversion or degradation of ha of biome resulting in a loss of ecosystem services +0.5 +0.2 +0.5 -0.2 0 -0.2
+Marginal cost of GHG emission Water use Land use Nr Emissions Poverty NCDs Chronic & Hidden Hunger

+Conversion or

+degradation of ha

 Table 5: Block Pearson correlation coefficients between uncertain marginal damage costs

 Marginal damage costs from climate change and loss of ecosystem value per ha per year Underestimated temperature effects, or shifts in precipitation, from a marginal increase in GHG concentrations will result in higher marginal damage costs of climate change.
 Processes of conversion such as desertification are a component of temperature damages, which would be increased by higher values for the ecosystem services (in biomes k=2 to 9) against the value of deserts and drier landscapes [15].